Master in Human and Natural Resource Studies: Career Path

 Knowledge and Skills

 A Master's degree in Human and Natural Resource Studies is designed to provide students with a comprehensive understanding of the complex interactions between human societies and the natural environment.
-Through a combination of coursework, research, and fieldwork, students will develop a range of knowledge and skills that will prepare them for professional careers in natural resource management, environmental policy, conservation biology, and sustainable development.
+Through coursework, research, and fieldwork, students will develop a range of knowledge and skills that will prepare them for professional careers in natural resource management, environmental policy, conservation biology, and sustainable development.

 Some of the knowledge and skills that students may gain through a Master's degree in Human and Natural Resource Studies include: